WPSurfer.com

 Super Firewall MU – Plugin: Version #1

-The plugin includes a list of forbidden patterns for both the request URI and query string, and if a match is found, it triggers a 403 Forbidden response.
+If a match is found, it triggers a 403 Forbidden response.

 The firewall allows for excluding certain IP addresses from these checks.